JackTyson95/CodeLancs_Assignments/Homework_5_React-To_Do_List/todolist/README.md

-#A much cleaner versio of a to do list that that material UI.
+#A much cleaner versio of a to do list that uses material UI.